Founder’s guide: How to Reduce Software Development Cost

 1. Define your requirements clearly

-- A clear predetermined objective saves time and money to be spent on unnecessary development processes.
+- A clear, predetermined objective saves time and money that would otherwise go toward non-essential functionality.

-- PRD clearly defines the value and purpose of your software to the software development team.
+- The PRD illustrates the value proposition of the product to the software development team and other project stakeholders.

 - Requirements are the basis of a successful product, as it helps your development team to transform your early concept into a fully functioning software.